 - Choose targets for the rule.
-Configure one or more computer groups on which you want to target.
+Configure one or more computer groups that you want to target.
 For each computer group, indicate which configured NAC you want to use for the quarantine method.

 - Click Save.

 - Rules are run on the configured frequency.
-To run all of the rules now, open the Network Quarantine menu and go to Automated Rules > Run Now.
+To run all of the rules now, click Run Now.

 View and act on violations

 After the rules have been run, a list of computers that meet the conditions of the saved questions are returned.
 To view all violations, go to the Violations tab in the Issues section of the Network Quarantine Overview page.

-- To approve the quarantine of a device that is violating a defined rule, select the endpoints and click Approve.
+- To approve the quarantine of a device that is violating a defined rule, select the endpoint and click Approve.

-- To keep the endpoint connected, select the endpoints and click Deny.
+- To keep the endpoint connected, select the endpoint and click Deny.